BIOP/qupath-extension-cellpose/README.md

 2. In the Annotations tab, add new classes name "Training" and "Validation" and assign your rectangles to each of them.
 You do not need an equal number of Training and Validation rectangles.
 3. Lock the rectangles (right click > Annotations > Lock).
 4. Draw your ground truth annotations within all of the rectangles.
 You can also select each rectangle and run the `Cellpose detection script template` with the `.createAnnotations()` line not commented out in the builder (see *Prediction* instructions above) to use a pre-trained cellpose model as a start, but make sure you manually correct it to get proper ground truth!

+> [!IMPORTANT]
-> **Important** Any ground truth annotations must have **no classes** assigned.
+> Any ground truth annotations must have **no classes** assigned.

+5. Repeat this for as many images/regions of interest as you would like.

+> [!WARNING]
-5. Repeat this for as many images/regions of interest as you would like. **All images with Training or Validation annotations in the project will be used for the training.**
+> All images with Training or Validation annotations in the project will be used for the training.

 Once you have your labeled Training and Validation rectangles with ground truth annotations, make sure you save your project!
 Then you can run the Cellpose training template script in
 `Extensions > Cellpose > Cellpose training script template`

 Or you can download [Cellpose_training_template.groovy](src/main/resources/scripts/Cellpose_training_template.groovy) from this repo and run it from the script editor.

-> **Note**
+> [!NOTE]
 > In the line `def cellpose = Cellpose2D.builder("cyto")` you can choose to fine-tune a pre-trained model (e.g. cyto), train from scratch (enter "None"),
 > or start with a custom model (see below).
 Please see the *Prediction* instructions above for information regarding the other builder parameters.